Tejas-trianz/Time_convertion/README.md

 2. converting hours to minutes and seconds.
 3. converting minutes to hours and seconds.
 4. converting seconds to minutes and hours.

+test case:
+1. added for Hours to minutes conversion.